In Tusayan near Grand Canyon National Park's South Rim, you'll find exhibits, park advice and the IMAX movie "Grand Canyon: The Hidden Secrets."

 Just minutes from Grand Canyon's South Rim Entrance sits the Grand Canyon Visitor Center in Tusayan, Ariz.
 Head here to learn more about the canyon and area attractions.
 For more than 25 years, the center has welcomed visitors and shared the area's history through exhibits.
 The friendly, knowledgeable staff are a great resource for all things related to Grand Canyon.

 You also can purchase a Grand Canyon park pass and pick up free maps and information.
 The free Grand Canyon National Park Shuttle leaves seasonally from here.
-So do Guided Pink Jeep Tours, and you'll find an Adventure Store with products from Columbia, Yeti and Kuhl.
+So do guided Pink Adventure Tours, and you'll find an Adventure Store with products from Columbia, Yeti and Kuhl.
 And you can eat at the Explorers Cafe and enjoy fresh deli sandwiches, Pizza Hut pizza and ice cream.

 Soar past towering cliffs and raft through huge rapids when you watch the IMAX movie Grand Canyon: The Hidden Secrets.